 Online booking requires you to give out some personal information.
 These include your full names, date of birth, passport number, gender, and more.
 However, the data must be exactly the same as what’s in your passport.

-Check, and double-check these details because if the name on your ticket and passport don’t match, you likely won’t be able to board the plane.
-Leaving out one name or giving the wrong birth date may cause your trip to be canceled.
+Check and double-check these details thoroughly, because if the name on your ticket and passport don’t match exactly, you likely won’t be able to board the plane.
+If you omit a name or provide an incorrect birth date, the airline may cancel your trip.

 2. Not verifying the flight time

-Always double check that the time of day, month, date, and day of week are correct.
-One transposed number can mean completely missing your flight – and your chance for a much-needed vacation.
+Always double-check that the time of day, month, date, and day of the week are correct.
+One transposed number can mean completely missing your flight—and your chance for a much-needed vacation.

-• Not checking the clock.
-Careful here.
-If you’re not using a 24-hour clock, it’s easy to think you’ve booked a 6 PM flight when you’re actually scheduled to leave at 6 AM – and completely missing your plane.
+- Not checking the clock.
+To avoid confusion, airlines commonly use military time (also known as 24-hour time) for scheduling and operations.
+If you’re not careful, you might believe that you’ve booked a 6 PM flight when in fact, you’re actually scheduled to leave at 6 AM—and completely missing your plane.

-• Not checking the calendar.
-Also be aware that some online calendars begin the week on Sunday, some on Monday.
+- Not checking the weekday.
+Some booking sites’ calendars begin the week on Sunday, some on Monday.
 If you forget to double-check the date before booking (as we once did), you may end up paying a hefty fee to change it.

 3. Not factoring in additional costs